Will I receive any tax documents from Wells Fargo?

 I am missing my 1099-INT, 1099-DIV, or 1099-R. Where can I look to determine if I will be receiving one this year?

 You can view your last statement(s) of the year to determine if you have earned $10.00 or more in interest, dividends, or distribution(s) from retirement accounts.
-You may not receive a 1099 form in the amount is less than $10.00.
+You may not receive a 1099 form if the amount is less than $10.00.
 Note: Certain lines of business may provide information under the IRS reportable threshold of $10.00 as part of a Consolidated Tax Package if other reportable information over $10.00 is present.

 Why did I receive an IRS form 1099R?